MinulHassanLizon/System-Analysis-Design/README.md

 ## Lab Practical
 #### 1. [LAB-1]
+Convert the following class diagram into java code.
+Test the Student class in Studenttest.java (This class has main method).
 #### 2. [LAB-2]
+Convert the following class diagram into java code.
+Test the Employee class in Employeetest.java (This class has main method).
 #### 3. [LAB-3]
+Aggregation: Convert the following class diagram into java code.
+Test the Employee and Address class in AggregationTest.java (This class has main method).
 #### 4. [LAB-4]
+Composition: Convert the following class diagram into java code.
+Test the Employee and Address class in CompositionTest.java (This class has main method).
 #### 5. [LAB-5]
+Generalization: Convert the following class diagram into java code.
+Test the Customer and Admin class in GeneralizationTest.java (This class has main method).
 #### 6. [LAB-6]
+Realization: Convert the following class diagram into java code.
+Test the payments and in RealizationTest.java (This class has main method).

 ## Lab Assignment
 #### 1. [Assignment-1]